message-manager-discord/redis-discord-cache/README.md

 - port: The port of the redis instance.
 - host: The hostname of the redis instance.
 - logger: A winston logger instance. (same as above)

+### Notes on sharding

+When a gateway connection is started it stores which guild were on which shard.
+This is used in ensuring that no stale data persists (in the case of a guild deletion during an outage).
+However since the calculation that determines which shard a guild is on changes when the shard count changes, this will mean that guilds that are now on different shards will be considered 'deleted' and get deleted.
+Therefore when changing the shard count, you **must** recommended to flush the cache.
+Do this with `clearCache(...)` or the redis command `FLUSHDB`.
+This will ensure that the cache is empty and all guilds are on the correct shard.
+This also does not have any negative effects on startup performance, as all guild get reset on startup anyways.
+An error will be thrown if the cache is not flushed when changing the shard count.